The school will:

 To help us plan these in the local area and taking into account how unpredictable our weather can be, it would be very helpful if you would give your permission by signing the enclosed form.

-The pupils are asked to fill in the enclosed form agreeing to use the internet in a sensible and responsible way and will follow the school’s rules on internet use.
+Pupils are asked to fill in a form agreeing to use the internet in a sensible and responsible way and will follow the school’s rules on internet use.

 You must also understand that pupils will be held accountable for their own actions.